UCSF-Biochem/CAMM/resources.md

 ---

 Microscope
-CAMM’s first microscope is a VIVOTM 2-Photon system designed for high-speed multiphoton imaging of live animals and tissue.
+CAMM’s first microscope is a VIVO 2-Photon system designed for high-speed multiphoton imaging of live animals and tissue.

 **Features:**